chadpopik/CAPPIBARAS/README.md

 - TODO 1: clean up the projection and aperture functions
 - TODO 2: Maybe too much of th FFT mess is done in this file, it can be put into the FFT file?
 - TODO 3: check if intergrating over zs is really necessary, maybe just use the medium z?
+- TODO 4: Should i just drop the y conversion? like why is it in there? for rho it's incorrect, and for Pth it might be unneeded.

 SOLikelihoods: